CDCgov/phdi/containers/html-converter/description.md

 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.
 3. Navigate to `/phdi/containers/html-converter/`.
 4. Run `docker build -t html-converter .`.

-### The API

-When viewing these docs from the `/redoc` endpoint on a running instance of the HTML Insights app or the PHDI website, detailed documentation on the API will be available below.